Pacific-salmon-assess/samSim/README.md

 ### Input file details

 #### `simPar`
-`simPar` is a .csv file that contains the input parameters that characterize a specific simulation run, but which are *shared* among CUs.
+ A detailed descrption of the contents of the `simPar` file can be found by accessing ?simParexample `simPar` is a .csv file that contains the input parameters that characterize a specific simulation run, but which are *shared* among CUs.
 Each row represents a unique scenario (i.e. combination of operating model and management procedure).
 Generally it is easiest to create multiple `simPar` input files, each of which contain a coherent analysis (e.g. one input focusing on the effects of different harvest control rules across changing productivity regimes, a second input examining the effects of survey effort), but this is not strictly necessary.
 Contents include:

   - `scenario` - scenario name